Euphredes/Greanleaf/README.txt

    BabyTron.
 2. Kumbaya by Hopsin.
 3. ISIS by Joyner Lucas and Logic.
+4. Lucky You by Eminem and Joyner
+   Lucas.
-4. Five to One by The Doors.
+5. Five to One by The Doors.
+6. Look What You Made Me Do by Taylor
+   Swift.
-5. Human by Christina Perri.
+7. Human by Christina Perri.
-6. The Lonely by Christina Perri.
+8. The Lonely by Christina Perri.
-7. Careless Whisper by George
+9. Careless Whisper by George
    Michael.
-8. (Sittin' On) The Dock Of The
+10. (Sittin' On) The Dock Of The
    Bay by Otis Redding.
-9. Midnight Rider by Willie
+11. Midnight Rider by Willie
     Nelson.

            *****
             ***